hannakot62/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 # How to Run the App

-To run the app you should prepare an IDE and write in the terminal `npm start`.
+To run the app you should prepare an IDE and dependencies used writing `npm install`.
+Then write in the terminal `npm start`.
+It will create a localhost on your browser where the app is ready to be used.

 To build the app you can use `npm build` command.

-If you want to run eslint formatter you should use `npm test`. ??????

 # Database Snapshot